Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

 We implemented our distribution guidance technique for debiasing a text-to-image generation model, Stable Diffusion (SD) v1.5~\cite{ldm} concerning the \textit{gender} attribute in this subsection.
-First, we generate a dataset $\mathcal{D}$, of $10K$ images from SD, with prompts \textit{`a photo of a male'} and \textit{`a photo of a female'} to generate a labeled dataset for training h-space classifiers.
-If we use the same CelebA-HQ dataset to train the \textit{h-space} classifier, the guidance is ineffective due to a significant domain shift from the SD generations.
-Next, we obtain the corresponding labeled dataset $\mathcal{D}^h_{clf}$ in the \textit{h-space} and train a \textit{gender} classifier in the h-space.
+We provide results on other attributes and on mitigating spurious correlation on WaterBirds~\cite{waterbids_dataset} generation in Sec.C of supplement.
+First, we generate a dataset $\mathcal{D}$, of $10K$ images from SD, with prompts \textit{`a photo of a male'} and \textit{`a photo of a female'} to generate a labeled dataset for training \textit{h-space} classifiers.
+If the \textit{h-space} classifier is trained on CelebA-HQ dataset, guidance is ineffective due to a significant domain shift from the SD generations.
+Next, we obtain the corresponding labeled dataset $\mathcal{D}^h_{clf}$ in the \textit{h-space} and train a \textit{gender} classifier in the h-space\textit{h-space}.
 We used the trained classifier for distribution guidance following Sec.~\ref{subsec:guide_h_space} to generate images with balanced \textit{gender}.

 It is observed that SD increases the gender bias when queried to generate certain professions (\eg male and doctor)~\cite{zhang2023iti}.
 To this end, we implement our distribution guidance along the prompts \textit{`a photo of a doctor'} and \textit{`a photo of a firefighter'} to evaluate the effectiveness in this challenging setting.
 The qualitative results are shown in Fig.\ref{fig:stable-diff}, and the quantitative results are reported in Tab.~\ref{tab:sd_metrics}.

-We can observe, as compared to the \textbf{baseline} (random generation without guidance), our method generates \textit{fairer} gender distribution with both neutral prompts and prompts mentioning professions (\textit{\eg. `a photo of a firefighter'}).
-Additional results on text-to-image models are present in supp. material.
+\textbf{Baselines.} We compare our method with the following methods. \textbf{(1)} Random sampling from SD ~\cite{ldm}. \textbf{(2)} ITI-Gen ~\cite{zhang2023iti} that learns prompt embeddings for each category of the attribute given image reference sets of each category.
+It then appends these prompts during generation to produce balanced images. \textbf{(3)} Fair Diffusion ~\cite{friedrich2023fairdiffusion} that uses a lookup table to recognize the biased concept from the text input and adds scaled attribute expressions to the prompt.
+Note, these baselines are explicitly designed to debias text-conditioned diffusion model; however, our method can debias both conditional and unconditional diffusion models.